dorkbox/SystemTray/README.md

 SystemTray.DEBUG    (type boolean, default value 'false')
  -  This property is provided for debugging any errors in the logic used to determine the system-tray type and initialization feedback.

-Extension.ENABLE_EXTENSION_INSTALL    (type boolean, default value 'true')
- - Permit the StatusTray icon to be displayed next to the clock by installing an extension.
-By default, gnome places the icon in the "notification drawer", which is a collapsible menu (usually) at the bottom left corner of the screen.
-This should be set to false if you want to preserve the default Desktop Environment UI preferences.
-   Additionally, Arch Linux is the only exception to this rule where it does not install the extension, so TopIcons is necessary for placing the icon near the clock.

-Extension.ENABLE_SHELL_RESTART    (type boolean, default value 'true')
- - Permit the gnome-shell to be restarted when the extension is installed.

-Extension.SHELL_RESTART_COMMAND    (type String, default value 'gnome-shell --replace &')
- - Command to restart the gnome-shell.
-It is recommended to start it in the background (hence '&')

 ```